OREGON TRAIL PARK

 LITTLE DOG LOST WALKING TRAIL

-A marker is placed along the trail at the site where some years ago a little dog sat day after day, apparently waiting for his family to come back to get him.
-Locals took pity on him and began bringing him food and eventually a dog house.
-The little dog became know as "Mike," but later it was discovered that Mike was actually a "she," when a litter of pups made an appearance.
-Because of the number of cars that were driving by and sometimes stopping to visit the dog and her pups, the Department of Transportation requested the dog family be re-located for safety reasons.
-A local resident moved the little dog and her family to town, and had no problem eventually finding homes for the pups.
+As the number of cars that were driving by and sometimes stopping to visit the dog and her pups continued to climb, the Kansas Department of Transportation requested the dog family be relocated for safety reasons.
+A local resident moved the little dog and her family to town and had no problem finding homes for the pups.

 HAND-DUG WELL